Incorporate Quotes into Your Resume and Cover Letter

 Which Quotes to Choose

-If you incorporate a testimonial from a past supervisor, you have someone else speaking on your behalf that is an authority figure—which speaks much louder than your own words.
+If you incorporate a testimonial from a past supervisor, you have someone else speaking on your behalf who is an authority figure—which speaks much louder than your own words.
 This makes having quotes and testimonials extremely effective.

 Need additional help?
 Reach out to Candace to learn more!